 Assigning Categories to Sent Email

-This key works with Outlook 2003 and 2007 as well as 2010, you’ll need to use the correct path in the registry for your version.
-This can also be set using Group Policy – look for it in the Office adm files, under Outlook > Miscellaneous.
+This key works with Outlook 2003 and up, you'll need to use the correct path in the registry for your version.
+This can also be set using Group Policy; look for it in the Office adm files, under Outlook > Miscellaneous.